-- (12) ESCAPED FARM-RAISED DEER. (a) A person keeping farm-raised deer shall report to the department whenever any of those farm-raised deer escapes to the wild.
+- (12) ESCAPED FARM-RAISED DEER. (a) 1.
+A person keeping farm-raised deer shall report to the department whenever any of those farm-raised deer escapes to the wild.
 The person shall report the escape within 24 hours after the person knows or has reason to know of the escape.
-The report shall identify the location of the escape, the apparent date and time of the escape, and the circumstances that resulted in the escape. - (b) If an escaped farm-raised deer is returned to the herd, the person shall report that return to the department within 24 hours after the return occurs.
-The report shall include the apparent number of hours that elapsed between the escape and the return. - (c) Except as provided in par. (d), if an escaped farm-raised deer is returned to the herd more than 72 hours after it escapes, it loses any status that it may have had in a herd certification or herd status program under s.
-ATCP 10.49, 10.51, or 10.53, and is treated as a new addition to the herd.

-(d) If a farm-raised deer escapes into a wild deer disease control area that the Wisconsin department of natural resources has designated by rule, and is returned to the herd more than 24 hours after the escape, it loses any status that it may have had in a herd certification or herd status program under s.
+The report shall identify the species, age, sex, and any identification of the farm-raised deer that escaped, the location of the escape, the apparent date and time of the escape, the circumstances that resulted in the escape, and steps taken to prevent recurring escapes. - A person keeping farm-raised deer shall be responsible for testing for chronic wasting disease in accordance with s.
+ATCP 10.52, any farm-raised deer that escapes from the keeper's herd. - (am) If an escaped farm-raised deer is killed before returning to the herd, the person shall report to the department the date it was killed, the date the chronic wasting disease sample was submitted for testing, and the results of that test. - (b) If an escaped farm-raised deer is returned to the herd, the person shall report that return to the department within 24 hours after the return occurs.
+The report shall include the date of the return and the apparent number of hours that elapsed between the escape and the return. - (c) Except as provided in par. (d), if an escaped farm-raised deer is returned to the herd more than 120 hours after it escapes, the herd loses any status that it may have had in a herd certification or herd status program under s.
+ATCP 10.49, 10.51, or 10.53, and is treated as a new addition to the herd. - (d) If a farm-raised deer escapes into a wild deer disease control area that the Wisconsin department of natural resources has designated by rule, and is returned to the herd more than 24 hours after the escape, it loses any status that it may have had in a herd certification or herd status program under s.
 ATCP 10.49, 10.51, or 10.53, and is treated as a new addition to the herd.